Open Repository and Digital Preservation Services

 The Libraries support the long-term preservation and accessibility of digital material, whether born-digital or digitized, by utilizing two distinct systems: Rosetta and the ORB.

-Binghamton University Libraries' Rosetta system can store and preserve items in a dark archive, restricted access, or as publicly accessible documents.
+Rosetta is a digital asset management and preservation solution.
+The Rosetta system can store and preserve items in a dark archive, restricted access, or as publicly accessible documents.
 Items can be searched in Find It! discovery system (just limit to "Local Digital Collections" if you only want to see digital materials).
-Publicly available collections include items from the Libraries' Special Collections and University Archives, Capstone projects completed by students enrolled in the Master of Public Administration program at Binghamton University's College of Community and Public Affairs, Binghamton University Photographs, Inside BU magazine, and the daily Dateline newsletter.

 The ORB is an institutional repository of articles, data and other scholarly works generated on campus.
 Items deposited in the ORB are discoverable via search engines such as Google.
 To learn more about Rosetta and the ORB see the Digital Preservation and Repository Services FAQ

 The department of Digital Initiatives and Resource Discovery oversees the selection, creation, delivery, and preservation of digital collections.
 The ORB supports both self-deposit and mediated deposit via the digital scholarship librarian.
 All self-deposited work will be assessed for Binghamton University affiliation and copyright compliance before it is posted.
 Any questions about depositing content into the ORB can be addressed to: email@example.com.